Vegan Ginger Cookies

 Add the dry ingredients to the wet mixture and stir.
 When the mixture starts sticking together, use your hands to press it together into a dough.

 At this point, you can add any extras you like such as chocolate chips or chopped nuts.
-I recommend using around a large handful.
+Add as much or as little as you like.

 You can of course leave them without any add-ins.
 They are super flavourful without.